mdeliw/md/JavaConcurrency.md

   * The `offer` returns false if the element can't be added.
   * The `put`, `take` block.
 The `offer` and `poll` also offer timeouts

-### BlockingQueue
+### BlockingQueues

-BlockingQueue can be bounded with a defined maximal capacity or be unbounded which can grow indefinitely.
-They are thread-safe.
+BlockingQueue can be bounded or unbounded and are thread-safe.

 * ArrayBlockingQueue - classic bounded blocking queue backed by an array.
 * LinkedBlockingQueue - optionally-bounded queue backed by linked nodes.
 * LinkedBlockingDeque - Deque allows insertion and removals at both ends.
 Also called double ended queue.
 * LinkedTransferQueue - The producer blocks until consumer is ready to receive elements.
-Useful when message delivered acknowledgement is needed, or where backpressure is required.
+Useful when message delivered acknowledgement or  backpressure is required.
-* PriorityBlockingQueue - unbounded queue where ordering is based on some comparator.
+* PriorityBlockingQueue -  ordering is based on some comparator.
 The head is the least element with respect to the specified ordering.
 * SynchronousQueue is an exchange point for a single element between two threads, where one thread hands-off to the other.
 The queue has a put() and take() operation that operate as a synchronous pair.
 The put signal block until a take signal is received indicating that some thread is ready to take an element.
 The approach is better than CountDownLatch when it involves just a sending and receiving thread.
 * DelayQueue - unbounded queue in which an element can only be taken when its delay has expired.